EmotiBit/Biometric_Validation_Methods/README.md

 ## Definition of Compatibility
 **Important:** If two procedures are compatible, it does not imply that the data from these procedures is from the same data session.
-- In order to generate plots between two files using `scorer.py`, they need to from the same recording session
+- To generate plots between two files using `scorer.py`, they need to be from the same recording session
-- If two procedures are compatible then the plots can be compared against each other
+- If two procedures are compatible, then the plots can be compared against each other

 For example, if you have the following data:
 1. EmotiBit and Cyton file recorded with `v1.2.4`